vivekanand200108/Sales-Dashboard/README.md

 This is a Power BI interactive dashboard designed to analyze and visualize sales data across different categories, brands, locations, and supervisors.
 It provides real-time insights to help businesses monitor performance and identify growth opportunities.

 ## Dataset Used
-- <a href ="[https://github.com/vivekanand200108/excel-project/blob/main/Hospital%20Dashboard.xlsx](https://github.com/vivekanand200108/Sales-Dashboard/blob/main/Complete_Sales_Data-2.xlsx)">Dataset View</a>
+- <a href = "https://github.com/vivekanand200108/Sales-Dashboard/blob/main/Complete_Sales_Data-2.xlsx" >Dataset View</a>

 🧠 Project Objective
 To create a comprehensive, visually appealing sales performance dashboard for the year 2025–26 using Power BI that enables: